ffxstyleguide/styleguide-afr/readme/index.md

 The styleguide is organised in sections.
 For each of them there is a folder at root level named after the section name.
 All section folder names are preceded by an underscore.

 Inside each of these folders there is an `index.html` file and several [markdown](https://daringfireball.net/projects/markdown/syntax) files.
 The index.html is the main section page - for example "Colours" - and for each subsection in that page there is a markdown file.
-The markdown file names all start with a number; this number determines the order of the subsections.
-Numbering starts at 00.
+The subsection markdown file names all start with a dash.

 Each markdown file should start with [front matter](https://jekyllrb.com/docs/frontmatter/), otherwise Jekyll will not process it.
-For the subsections you need only add a `title` variable set to that subsection's title, and a `menu-item` variable set to `true` if you wish that subsection to be linked to in the site navigation (if this is not the case you can either not add that variable at all or set it to `false` instead).
-So for a subsection you would like to include in the navigation the front matter should look something like this:
+For the subsections you need only add a `title` variable set to that subsection's title.
+Your front matter should look like this:

 {% highlight yaml %}
 ---
 title:  brand colours
-menu-item: true
 ---
 {% endhighlight %}

+If you wish to include the subsection in the navigation menu it needs to be listed, in the order it should appear, in the `menu.json` file inside the `_data` folder.

 ### Homepage

 The homepage is generated from the `index.html` file at root level, and its sections can be found in the `_section_frontpage` folder.
-Whatever you add to this folder will not be linked to in the main navigation so there is no need to set `menu-item` for these sections.
-You will however need to set a `title`.
+You will also need to set a `title` for each section.
+Currently sections are ordered according to file name, thus the numbers in front of each file name.

 ### Adding images in content area
 {: .styleguide-heading}